KatharineRobs/katharinerobs.github.io/README.md

 # Technical Writer

-I've got over 10 years of writing experience, as seen in thick binders of mining equipment manuals and tutorials for building video games.
+I've got over 10 years of writing experience, some of the hits include: thick binders of mining equipment manuals and online tutorials for video game developers.
 I'm keen on translating and authoring complex technical concepts for global audiences.
 I've written docs for:

 * Epic Games
 * Electronic Arts (EA)